A British teacher has been reported missing in Bulgaria after apparently getting into difficulties during a morning swim.

 The BBC said family members had told them Mr McKen was hit by a wave, and had been unable to reach the shore at the popular Sunny Beach resort.

-Mr McKen, a member of amateur Nottinghamshire football club Bulwell FC, was travelling with a group of five friends and had only arrived this morning.
+Mr McKen, a member of amateur Nottinghamshire football club Bulwell FC, was travelling with a group of five friends and had only arrived on Saturday morning.

-One other member of the group entered the sea, but is safe and recovering in a local medical centre, tour operator Thomas Cook said.
+One other member of the group entered the sea, but was safe and recovering in a local medical centre, tour operator Thomas Cook said yesterday.